 Debra Miceli’s impact on traditionally male-dominated sports did not end with her wrestling retirement.
 Having ventured into the Monster Truck business a couple of years previously, Miceli returned to that world driving her own truck (aptly named Madusa) and was an almost instant success.
 Miceli has gone on to win an incredible two World Championships, again being the first woman to do so.

 In 2015, Debra Miceli got inducted into the WWE Hall of Fame.
 In a memorable moment, Miceli produced the WWF Women’s title from a trash can during her highly entertaining speech and declared it as “being back home.”

-The role Alundra Blayze / Madusa had in inspiring women wrestlers, and women in general, cannot be overstated.
+Alundra Blayze / Madusa’s role in inspiring women wrestlers, and women in general, cannot be overstated.